 - Other legal requirements

 - Type and fact amount of life insurance needed

 Divorce is often uncharted territory.
-Be knowledgeable on the potential issues that could arise surrounding your life insurance policy.
+Be knowledgeable about the potential issues that could arise surrounding your life insurance policy.

 Let’s take a look at some frequently asked questions for court-ordered life insurance: